oglimmer/lunchy/README.md

 TIPS FOR DEV
 ============

-- install coffee-script (https://www.npmjs.org/package/coffee-script) and run `coffee -o webapp/js  -cw coffee/ coffee -o webapp/js  -cw coffee/` from src/main
+- install coffee-script (https://www.npmjs.org/package/coffee-script) and run `coffee -o webapp/js  -cw coffee/` from src/main

 HOW TO RE-CALC THE TURN_ROUND_TIMES ON LOCATION